Use the Pilates principles to build your practice.

 7/ Rhythm and Flow

-Practice smooth, graceful and functional movements to lengthen and strengthen your entire body.
+Practice smooth, graceful and functional movements to strengthen and lengthen your entire body and to reduce the stress on your joints.

 8/ Whole Body Movement